KostiaFed/701ruby/README.md

 <a href="https://www.postgresql.org/download/">Install PostgreSQL</a> for your operating system or subsystem.
 You can familiarize yourself with <a href="https://www.postgresql.org/docs/">PostgreSQL documentation</a>.

-In your local machine rename database.yml.sample to database.yml.
+In your local machine in cloned project in config folder rename database.yml.sample to database.yml.
 Make sure that the user and password match the data in this file.
 Port may be changed.

 <b>pg gem</b>